claudiok/icetray-tableio/resources/docs/container_converter.rst

 I3MapOMKeyVectorConverter.
 The template parameter is a simple struct to convert the stored data.
 This struct needs to fulfill the following requirements:

-* define a type called value_type, which is the type converted by this struct;
+* define a type called booked_type, which is the type converted by this struct;
 * has two functions
   ::
     void AddFields(I3TableRowDescriptionPtr);
-    void AddFields(I3TableRowDescriptionPtr, const value_type&);
+    void AddFields(I3TableRowDescriptionPtr, const booked_type&);

   that add the required fields to the given I3TableRowDescription - the first one can of course be replaced by adding a default value to the second parameter of the second version; and
 * has a function
   ::
-    void FillSingleRow(const value_type&, I3TableRowPtr);
+    void FillSingleRow(const booked_type&, I3TableRowPtr);

-  that takes a single object of value_type and fills the given table row.
+  that takes a single object of booked_type and fills the given table row.

 The same struct can be used both for the I3VectorConverter and the I3MapOMKeyVectorConverter.